A scikit-based Python environment for performing multi-label classification: The scikit-multilearn library

+Scikit-multilearn provides a partitioning and a voting majority ensemble approach, where in both a sub-classifier is trained on every label subset from a label space partition.
+In the partitioning variant, the predicted results are the union of results from each of the classifiers.
+In the voting ensemble, the label is assigned if the majority of classifiers trained on a label subspace which contain the label have assigned it to a given sample.

+\paragraph{Multi-Label Embeddings.} Another significant contribution of the library is a framework for multi-label classification using multi-label embeddings.
+Scikit-multilearn is the first Python library to provide a general multi-label embedding scheme with an embedding regressor and embedding-based classifier.
+Currently two state of the art embedding approaches are provided Cost-Sensitive Label Embedding with Multidimensional Scaling (CLEMS)\citep{huang2017cost}, Label Network Embeddings for Multi-Label Classification (LNEMLC)\citep{1812.02956} alongside a general embedder that can use any scikit-learn manifold learning or dimension reduction to embed the output space.

-\paragraph{scikit compatibility} \texttt{scikit-multilearn} aims to be compatible with the Python data science stack.
+\paragraph{Compatibility.} scikit-multilearn aims to be compatible with the Python data science stack.
 It follows the scikit API and requirements specified in check\_estimator code.
-Multi-label classifiers in scikit-multilearn inherit scikit-learn's BaseEstimator class and the ClassifierMixin.
-They can be thus easily incorporated into scikit pipelines and cross validations, evaluation measures, and feature space transformators.
+Multi-label classifiers in scikit-multilearn inherit scikit-learn's \texttt{BaseEstimator} and \texttt{Classifier}\allowbreak\texttt{Mixin} classes.
+They can be thus easily incorporated into scikit pipelines and cross-validations, evaluation measures, and feature space transformators.
 It is easy to use scikit-learn's extensive feature-space manipulation methods, single-label classifiers and classification evaluation functions with scikit-multilearn.

+\paragraph{BSD licensing.} As innovations in machine learning happen in both academia and companies, it is important to create a library that allows both communities to grow and profit from common work.
+Thus, scikit-multilearn is released under the BSD license to permit the for-profit ecosystem to use the library while opening the possibility of sharing development and maintenance tasks.
+While most of scikit-multilearn's functionality is available via BSD licensed libraries, the package also allows using GPL-licensed libraries to be used for label space division such as igraph or graphtool.
+Importing from \texttt{skmultilearn.\allowbreak cluster.igraph} or \texttt{skmultilearn.\allowbreak cluster.graphtool} will require your code to submit to GPL licensing requirements.

+\paragraph{Access to the Java stack.} The library provides scikit-compatible wrapper to reference libraries such as MEKA, MULAN and WEKA through MEKA when a need arises to use methods that have not yet been implemented in Python natively.
+Using these libraries via scikit-multilearn wrapper does not induce a licensing (GPL-BSD) conflict.
+Support for MULAN is limited to methods available via MEKA's \texttt{meka.\allowbreak classifiers.\allowbreak multilabel.\allowbreak MULAN} classifier\footnote{\url{http://meka.sourceforge.net/api-1.9/meka/classifiers/multilabel/MULAN.html\#setMethod-java.lang.String-}}.

+\paragraph{Using Deep Learning models.} Scikit-multilearn provides a wrapper that allows using any Keras \citep{chollet2015keras} compatible backend such as tensorflow \citep{tensorflow2015} CNTK \citep{Seide:2016:CMO:2939672.2945397} or pytorch \citep{paszke2017automatic}, to provide a single-class or multi-class model that can be used to solve multi-label problems through problem transformation approaches.